ding05/graphwaves_dgl/README.md

 # GraphWaves

-A graph neural network for ocean temperature anomaly prediction.
-It is under development.
+A series of neural network models for ocean temperature anomaly prediction.
+This project is under development.